playniuniu/docker-weblogic-domain/README.md

 I have already build the image [centos-serverjre](https://hub.docker.com/r/playniuniu/centos-serverjre/) and [weblogic-base](https://hub.docker.com/r/playniuniu/weblogic-base/) for this image

-You can follow the github there for build you own weblogic image
+You can follow the code there for build you own weblogic image

 ### Start Weblogic AdminServer